Football clubs

 1896

-A Hastings Police football team was first formed in 1896, the side played games at the West Hill and Central Ground, but they barely lasted one season.
+A Hastings Police football team was first formed in 1896.
+They played at the West Hill and the Central Ground but lasted barely one season.

 1920 - ????

-A police team was established in 1920 who played midweek games and used Hickmans Field for home fixtures.
-The team entered a police competition as well sporadically entering the Hastings Wednesday League.
-The club were able to use the Observer sports ground from 1929.
+A new police side was established in 1920, playing midweek matches and using Hickmans Field for home fixtures.
+The team entered a police competition and occasionally competed in the Hastings Wednesday League.
+From 1929, they were able to use the Observer sports ground.

 Hastings Post Office